An Illuminated Icon Locks Down the Appeal of this Amazing Venue.

-The owner needed a visual icon on his building (still under construction) that would make a statement, attract customers and also add an element of intrigue as you walked through the door.
+The owner needed a visual icon for an outdoor sign on his building that would make a statement, attract customers and also add an element of intrigue as you walked through the door.
 He envisioned outdoor signage with a giant padlock with a maze built within the lock on the front of his building.
 The problem was, he had no idea how to get it built.
 After reviewing ideas with several contractors about building the lock out of fiberglass or other similar materials and placing visible chaser lights on the face of the maze, the owner felt unenthusiastic with all of them.
 He then reached out to La Crosse Sign Group (Onalaska, WI), which had fabricated other iconic outdoor signs in the Dells area.
 As a sign consultant working for La Crosse, I met with the owner to discuss building a lighted 28-ft.-tall padlock.

 A Bright Idea

-After looking at the concept, drafted on the building’s elevation blueprints and knowing that the owner wanted a sign that would come to life at night, I showed him a sample of a programmable RGB LED.
+After looking at the concept, drafted on the building’s elevation blueprints and knowing that the owner wanted an outdoor sign that would come to life at night, I showed him a sample of a programmable RGB LED.
 I described how he could change the colors with a color wheel, and have it sequence either manually through multi-colors or automatically on its own through color sequences.

 After we detailed how placing LEDs behind a halo-lit channel-letter-style of fabrication – with the lighting hidden during the day but shining brightly at night –the owner was won over and ready to move forward.